 This piece can be hard to find.
 Check the plumbing section of your hardware store or use our parts page.

 Mount the fan on the inside (ie bottom) of the bucket lid.
 Use the E6000 adhesive and short bolts/nuts to hold it in place.
-Slop some silicon sealer on any gaps.
+Slop some adhesive to seal any gaps.
 The fan woks best on the bottom of the lid to keep the unit compact and to make ducting easier.

 Drill a small hole in the bucket lid to route the fan’s power lines up thru the lid.Having the fan on the inside also helps the blue pad hold its shape: